 Where is trauma stored in the body?

-Another component in treatment is to understand how we organize our defense mechanisms against external aggressions, in terms of TCM and the layers of the body.
+Another component of treatment is to understand how we organize our defence mechanisms against external aggressions, in terms of TCM and the layers of the body.
 A person can be impacted at different levels and thus require different treatment strategies.
 Physical and emotional trauma can affect the Wei Qi, the Sinew Channels, the Luo-connecting vessels, the 8-extra vessels and the Divergent Channels.